 LED day clocks offer other conveniences, such as having an alarm clock bed-side.
 When a person with dementia wakes up in the morning, it is very helpful to have the day on display in addition to the time.

-Low-Cost Alternatives: Android Tablets
+Low-Cost Alternatives: Android and iPad Tablets

 What if a caregiver did a one-time set-up of a calendar-clock app on a tablet?
 They could simply hang it on the wall or stand it on any little table.
 The person with dementia would not have to do a thing.
 It is an inexpensive way to get a full-featured personalized calendar-clock for under $50.